prakharn22/RunwayIQ/README.md

 **Why no bank integration?** Zero permissions = zero trust barrier.
 Students are privacy-conscious and skeptical of apps that ask for SMS or bank access.
 Manual logging is a deliberate trade-off: we sacrifice data completeness for adoption.

 **Why no categories?** Every budgeting app forces you to categorize.
-Students don't think in categories — they think in moments.
+Students don't think in categories, they think in moments.
 The quick-tag system captures enough context without the overhead.

 **Why the runway framing instead of budget tracking?** A budget tells you what you *should* spend.
 A runway tells you what *will* happen if you don't change.
 The second framing creates urgency without guilt.